Logistics Partners actively support the following charities

 Transaid transforms lives through safe, available, and sustainable transport.
 As an international development organisation, that shares transport expertise with partners and governments, Transaid empowers people to build the skills they need to transform their own lives.
 Transaid works in two key areas: road safety and access to healthcare.

-In our 20th Year we have committed to raising £4,000 for Transaid.
-We havent quite reached our target yet but are determined to do so by the end of the year.
+In our 20th Year we have committed to raising £4,000 for Transaid, and achieved our target!

 We would like to thank the following people for donating so far: